Widen Your Margins Early in the Year

 Have you ever looked to sell grain today, but the price doesn’t quite meet your objective?
 Rather than just waiting to see if the market will move higher, ADM offers a Price Max contract to help you add value to your grain sale today.
-Price Max is a simple and effective tool to increase the price of your contract now, in exchange for a conditional firm offer to sell the same amount of bushels in the future at a specific predetermined maximum target price on a specific date.
+Price Max is a grain marketing tool that allows you to earn a premium on approved new or existing contracts, in exchange for a conditional firm offer at a maximum price in the future.

 ADM products and services vary by location.

 Futures Reference Price +/- Basis